Taranum01/Fuzzy-Enhancement-Type-1/README.md

   - Contrast Limited Adaptive Histogram Equalization (CLAHE)
 - **Edge Detection and Enhancement**: Applies edge filters to enhance image details and sharpness.
 - **Evaluation**: Compares the performance of the enhancement methods using metrics like PSNR, SSIM, and Shannon Entropy.
+- **Underwater Infrared Dataset**: This method is particularly applied to an **underwater infrared dataset**, which is ideal for images with poor visibility and substantial noise.

 ## Prerequisites